yusaiwen/neurocat/docs/source/user_guide/color.rst

 Pre-defined Color Maps
 ----------------------

-For example, the gradient color map was desinged to highlight the **very high** and **very low** values, which corresponds to the information by functional gradient.
+For example, the gradient color map was designed to highlight the **very high** and **very low** values, which corresponds to the information by functional gradient.

 .. code-block:: python